Aged Care Blog

 Reforms continue into 2025, and will include:

-Reform What this entails Aims and objectives
+What this entails

-Continuation of care minutes, October 2024 The implemented 200 minutes of care that a resident receives each day will increase to 215.
+October 2024 Continuation of care minutes The implemented 200 minutes of care that a resident receives each day will increase to 215.
 44 of these will be from a registered nurse.
 Giving a boost to care levels increases the quality of services delivered to residents.

 These are the key dates of reform in the aged care industry, with various webinars and events included in between to get public opinion and contribution, to ensure it is beneficial for all.
 The full activities planned in the aged care reform report are subject to change and will be updated regularly.